- New Recipes

 Applebee's 60-item menu is revised twice a year.
 That means about 40 percent of the entire menu changes on a regular basis.
 The other 60 percent are items that are found on menus in all of the Applebee's restaurants, and seldom ever change.
-One item that has been on the menu for some time now is this Oriental Chicken salad, which is considered one of the restaurants signature items.
-The recipe makes one dinner-size salad and can be easily doubled or quadrupled for additional servings.
+One item that has been on the menu for some time now is this Oriental Chicken salad, which is considered one of the restaurant's signature items.
+My Applebee's Oriental Chicken Salad recipe below makes one dinner-size salad and can be easily doubled or quadrupled for additional servings.
 This recipe comes from the third book, Top Secret Restaurant Recipes, but the dressing has been improved to more closely match the current dressing served at the restaurant.

 - 3 tablespoons honey